Hopson97/open-builder/README.md

 [Contributing](https://github.com/Hopson97/open-builder/blob/master/docs/Contributing.md)

-## History

-Originally, this was going to be a Zombie game, but I got very bored of that very quickly, and so changed the project to be a voxel game instead.

-As a result of this, the code was created for the zombie game, so when I decided to switch over, the code got messy very quickly.

-To combat this, I did a masive refactor in just over 2 weeks, re-creating the most the project.

-The before refactor can be found [here](https://github.com/Hopson97/open-builder/tree/a452dfd0a5d8fc94059f7e1ab8ecca03dd06ba3a)

-The commit that adds the refactored code can be found [here](https://github.com/Hopson97/open-builder/tree/9b6c7c83fb1331fa8740ad12d6df9390d5b31c0c)

 ## Building/ Compiling/ Running

 By default, running the project will start a localhost server, and client that connects to this.